ducksouplab/deploy-ducksoup/README.md

         - leave empty if DuckSoup is available at `https://ducksoup-host`
         - `DS_WEB_PREFIX=/path` if  DuckSoup is available at `https://ducksoup-host/path` (the nginx configuration would then proxy DuckSoup in a `location /path {...}` block)
     - `DS_ORIGINS`: origins trusted by DuckSoup (you need to add DuckSoup itself, for instance `https://ducksoup-host`, if you want to use test pages like https://ducksoup-host/test/mirror/, or other origins if experiments are served from other domains)
+    - `DS_LOG_FILE` declare a file to write logs to (if unset or if file can't be opened, fallback to Stdout)
     - `DS_TEST_LOGIN`: basic auth login for DuckSoup test pages
     - `DS_TEST_PASSWORD`: basic auth password for DuckSoup test pages
     - `DS_STATS_LOGIN`: basic auth login for DuckSoup stats pages
     - `DS_STATS_PASSWORD`: basic auth password for DuckSoup stats pages
     - `DS_NVIDIA`: use NVIDIA hardware for H264 encoding and decoding (enable only if GPU available on host)
-    - `GST_DEBUG`: control GStreamer debug output as explained [here](https://gstreamer.freedesktop.org/documentation/tutorials/basic/debugging-tools.html?gi-language=c)
+    - `GST_DEBUG`: control GStreamer debug output format as explained [here](https://gstreamer.freedesktop.org/documentation/tutorials/basic/debugging-tools.html?gi-language=c)
+    - `GST_DEBUG_FILE`: define GStreamer debug destination file
 - `postgres` service:
     - `POSTGRES_PASSWORD` PostgreSQL password also known by the experiment service in `OTREE_DATABASE_URL`
 - `experiment` service: